Let’s Talk About High Cholesterol

 Fibrates

 These medications target VLDL cholesterol, the source of triglycerides, by speeding up its removal from the bloodstream.
-They can cut your triglyceride level anywhere from 25 to 50%. but you’ll need regular monitoring if you also take statins, as they can raise your risk for some side effects of statins.
-Note: If you have any liver, kidney, or gallbladder conditions, you shouldn’t take fibrates.
+They can cut your triglyceride level anywhere from 25% to 50%.
+But you’ll need regular monitoring if you also take statins, as fibrates can raise your risk for some side effects of statins.
+Note: If you have a liver, kidney, or gallbladder condition, you shouldn’t take fibrates.

 Headaches